technomancy/technomancy.us/talks/lisp-microcontroller/outline.md

 * it feels like interacting with something that's alive
 * otherwise you're shooting it dead and examining the corpse

+My weapon of choice to achieve this development style on a microcontroller is the Lua runtime.

 ## Why Lua?

 https://www.lua.org/

 * Normally picking a language means picking an ecosystem with a lot of good libraries

 * Microcontroller work is qualitatively different
 * All the rubygems or python libs in the world isn't going to help
 * You want code for I2C, neopixels, ADC, etc

 * Simplicity is always important, but here it's even more so
  * memory usage and storage is part of it
  * but also: you haven't lost the battle against incomprehensibility yet